COSC3020/brute-force-sorting-AndrewThomas7/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## Answer

+Here we start off with some constant time operations just declaring varaibles and doing an if statement, we then have a function closure which creates permutations and checks them to be sorted or not.
+Here The Sorted function which I made runs first, checking to see if the list is sorted or not.
+The Sorted function loops through the entire length of the array giving us $O(n)$  for that operation.

+We then have the for-loop which genrates the permutations recursively by performing swaps.
+This process generates all the permutations for a list of length $n$ and it is a well known mathematical fact that such a list has $n!$ permutations.
+Thus this process along with the if-statement we have to check for which item was sorted and return the count for gives us $n!+1$.
+Additonally considering the outer if statement we have $n!+2$.

+All together this gives us a time complexity of $$n+n!+2=n!=\theta(n!)$$

+### Best Case

+The best case for this algorithm is that the list is already sorted.
+When this happens we just run the Sorted functuon which has a complexity of $O(n)$, meaning the best case is also $\theta(n)$.

+### Worst Case

+The worst case is something like when the list is in reverse and also has a time complexity of $\theta(n!)$ because it would have to check all permutations

+How would this complexity change if you generated permutations randomly without memory instead of systematically trying them?

+- The time complexity would become large so fast that it's possible the program would never stop running.
+The amount of operations you have to perform to get the correct random numbers is huge.
+I actually even tried this on one of my first implementations and it ran over 5 mintues without givng any output.

 ```Javascript
 function Swap(array, first, second) {